mkthewlis/Milestone-Project-3/README.md

 #### Project stakeholders

 - I am the creator of this app and want to make sure that it adds value to users to encourage them to return, by ensuring the app is intuitive to use, fully responsive and sleek in design.
+- I would like to create a place for the app's user community to upload and share their moving recommendations and tips.

 #### New users

 - I am a user who relies on apps for all aspects of my life, from finding recipes, measuring the number of steps that I walk and monitoring the temperature of my home.
-Naturally as I prepare to move, I want to find an app that can help me organise my plan of action.
+Naturally as me and my family prepare to move, I want to find an app that can help me organise my plan of action.
 - I am a young user who has never moved home before but is now getting ready to leave the family home.
 I want an app to help me stay organised and plan for the upcoming move.

 #### Returning users